 Le Bristol Paris

-At a Glance The epitome of elegance and discretion, Le Bristol Paris (an Oetker Collection property) sits on Rue du Faubourg St.-Honoré, close to some of the city’s best shopping.
-The hotel is stylish but not trendy, sophisticated but unpretentious,...
+At a Glance The epitome of elegance and discretion, Le Bristol, an Oetker Collection property, sits on Rue du Faubourg St.-Honoré, close to some of the city’s best shopping.
+The hotel is stylish but not trendy, sophisticated but not pretentious,...

 - Read More

 At A Glance Cmmissioned by King Louis XV in 1758, the palace overlooks Paris’s grandest square, and has a history as glorious as its proportions.
 Marie Antoinette took piano lessons here, and the ballroom served as the backdrop for the...